 Music from the show

 As promised, here are two versions of The Grudge by Tool.
-The first just has the lyrics over the song.
+The first just has the song.
 The second uses the song as the soundtrack for an animated short called “The Backwater Gospel.”
 It is somewhat disturbing.

 Finally, another great “resentment” song that we didn't have room to include — Forget You by Cee Lo Green.